sebastianhohmann/gis_course/README.md

 there are two courses.
 One is pretty much a one-to-one port of the ArcGIS course for research students.
 The other is aimed at business school students.

+A special thanks to [Shaun R Levick](https://www.shaunlevick.com/) for letting us re-use some of his material on the Google Earth Engine.